hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ["2017-11-13T12:34:56.789Z", [ [0.0, 1.1, 2.2, 3.3, 4.4] [5.0,6.0,7.0,8.0,9.0] ] ]
 ```

-### 3.6.6 `fill` Details
+### 3.6.8 fill Details

 Note that fill values for all types must be specified as a string (not just as ASCII within the JSON, but as a literal JSON string inside quotes).
 For `double` and `integer` types, the string should correspond to a numeric value.
 In other words, using a string like `invalid_int` would not be allowed for an integer fill value.
 Care should be taken to ensure that the string value given will have an exact numeric representation, and special care should be taken for `double` values which can suffer from round-off problems.
 For integers, string fill values must correspond to an integer value that is small enough to fit into a 4-byte signed integer.
 For `double` parameters, the fill string must parse to an exact IEEE 754 double representation.
 One suggestion is to use large negative integers, such as `-1.0E30`.
 The string `NaN` is allowed, in which the case `csv` output should contain the string `NaN` for fill values.
-For `binary` data output with double NaN values, the bit pattern for quiet NaN should be used, as opposed to the signaling NaN, which should not be used (see [[6](#7-references)]).
+For `binary` data output with double NaN values, the bit pattern for quiet NaN should be used, as opposed to the signaling NaN, which should not be used (see [[6](#6-references)]).
 For `string` and `isotime` parameters, the string `fill` value is used at face value, and it should have a length that fits in the length of the data parameter.

-### 3.6.7 Unit and Label Arrays
+### 3.6.9 Unit and Label Arrays

 When a scalar `units` value is given for an array parameter, the scalar is assumed to apply to all elements in the array -- a kind of broadcast application of the single value to all values in the array.
 For multi-dimensional arrays, the broadcast applies to all elements in every dimension.
 A partial broadcast to only one dimension in the array is not allowed.
 Either a full set of unit strings are given to describe every element in the multi-dimensional array, or a single value is given to apply to all elements.
 This allows for the handling of special cases while keeping the specification simple.
 The same broadcast rules govern labels.